darinkishore/personal-website/src/content/blog/mcp.md

 ```

-This declarative style lets us focus on describing what we want the model to do.
-When processing a request about wellness commodification, the model might think:
+Because these components understand their purpose through Chain of Thought, they make intelligent decisions about how to handle each request.
+When working with our wellness commodification example, the query generator naturally:

-1. Prioritize academic critiques over supporting literature
+- Prioritizes academic critiques over supporting literature
-2. Look for papers from different theoretical frameworks
+- Looks for papers from different theoretical frameworks
-3. Focus on methodological challenges to similar analyses
+- Focuses on methodological challenges to similar analyses

-Not included in the code, but worth noting: for the Exa query generation, I also provided examples and a prompting guide manually.
-While DSPy will infer this with a well defined metric and 10-100 examples, I had impactful examples from doing my task by hand already, so I passed them in.
+While DSPy can learn these patterns from scratch with enough examples (usually 10-100), I found that feeding in high-quality examples from my manual research process made the tools immediately more effective.

 The improvement pattern is straightforward.
 Every tool call should be paired with feedback: